nmvalera/cfg-loader/README.rst

 Boilerplate Python
 ==================

-This project is a Python boilerplate and is meant to be forked each time someone needs to create a new Python project.
+This project is a Python boilerplate and is meant to be forked when creating a new Python project.

-This boilerplate is structured as every Python project should be and gathers resources to make DevOps straightforward including
+This project is structured as respecting common Python project conventions and gathers scripts to make DevOps straightforward including

 - creating development environment
 - testing